Past PhD Fellows

 (PhD Candidate, Psychology) received his BA in psychology from McGill University in 2002 and began the PhD program in Social Psychology in the fall of 2003.
 He is currently in his fifth year of that program, working with Professors Lee Ross and Carol Dweck.
 He is interested in the study of social and political attitudes: specifically, in the ways in which such attitudes are often more dynamic and malleable than they are traditionally thought to be.
 In his fellowship year, he will focus on attitudes about poverty and test an experimental intervention designed to influence people's willingness to engage in charitable giving.

-(PhD Candidate, Organizational Sociology) studies the relationship between neighborhood civic infrastructure and collective civic action.
+(PhD, Organizational Sociology) studies the relationship between neighborhood civic infrastructure and collective civic action.
 During the fellowship year, she will investigate the role of nonprofits and religious organizations as catalysts for civic action.
 She is interested in how the founding context of an organization influences its capacity to foster civic action.
 In particular, Snellman will examine the hypothesis that organizations founded during the civil rights era are more likely to have a larger impact on collective action in the neighborhood than organizations founded in more recent years.
 Snellman has earned a MA in Sociology from Stanford and a MSc in Economics from the Swedish School of Economics in Finland.
 Prior to pursuing her doctorate, she was a research assistant in the department for investigative journalism for the newspaper Helsingin Sanomat in Finland.

 Tompkins has a BA with honors from Stanford and an EdM from Harvard University.
 Prior to starting the PhD, she worked for four years in higher education administration at Stanford, including as Assistant Director of Undergraduate Admissions and Special Assistant to the Vice Provost for Undergraduate Education.
+She is a Lecturer at University of Michigan's Ford School of Public Policy.

-(PhD Candidate, Economics of Education) studies school access, quality and finance in developing countries.
+(PhD, Economics of Education) studies school access, quality and finance in developing countries.
 She is examining the resilience of schools in countries in conflict and is interested in how both local civil society and international donor agencies consider and support education as a resource during conflict.

 Balu first began to explore the role of education during civil conflict while completing her Ed.M. at Harvard University (2003), and as a Fulbright Scholar in Guatemala studying the distribution of education programs after the country's peace accords.
 While working as Associate Director at the Center for Universal Education for two years in Washington, D.C., she monitored international donor financing and programs to support basic education in developing countries and fragile states.